aiden3918/gametest/README.md

 man i really need to learn how to properly use github

-built on visual studio, but base code (headers, data, assets, main code) can probably be adapted to other IDEs
+built on visual studio & c++, but base code (headers, data, assets, main code) can probably be adapted to other IDEs

+## if you want proper documentation, please email me at liaiden3918@gmail.com about it (idk if anyone will actually use this). im putting it off because writing documentation is hard :(

 ## Features (that were built from scratch)
 - Controllable player
 - basic weapon implementation
 - 2D platformer-like physics, including walljumps and dashes/dodges
-- background (soon to be parallax)
+- parallax background
 - various entity types and basic ai implementation
 - parry (freezing/"hitstop" effect)
 - sounds